-An annual tradition since 1997, our miniature collectible shoe ornaments express the elegance and flair of actual shoes in The Costume Institute at The Met.
+An annual tradition for more than 20 years, our miniature collectible shoe ornaments express the elegance and flair of actual shoes in The Costume Institute at The Met.
 Celebrate the season—stylishly—by stocking up on these super-chic adornments, a must for any fashionable tree.

 Pretty in Pink

 This vivid holiday adornment celebrates a high-heeled shoe in The Met collection.
 The original shoe was produced in France about 1980–82 by Maud Frizon (French, born 1942), who was noted for her dramatic footwear.
 Its insouciant design in pale pink leather is enhanced with large black polka dots, projecting the bold and graphic aesthetic of the 1980s.

 In bold red, this ornament interprets a sassy Italian leather shoe from 1956, from the fascinating collection of Charlotte Osgood, former director of the Kid Leather Guild trade organization.
 The shoe’s sleek lines, low toe cleavage, and steel stiletto shank express the inventiveness of Italian shoemakers of the 1950s.